viamrobotics/docs/docs/components/motor/gpio-micro-rdk.md

 You can configure [encoders](/components/encoder/) to work with `gpio` motors.
 Find more information in the [encoded motor documentation](/components/motor/encoded-motor/).

-To configure a DC motor as a component of your machine, first configure the [board](/components/board/) to which the motor driver is wired.
+To configure a DC motor as a component of your machine, first make sure the motor is wired to a suitable motor driver, which is in turn wired to the microcontroller.
-Make sure to physically connect your motor to your machine's microcontroller and turn it on.
+Configure the [board](/components/board/esp32/) to which the motor driver is wired.
+Then configure the motor:
 Then add your motor:

 {{< tabs name="gpio-config">}}